counter

 Source – marketandmarket analysis

-Of all the TPU films, polycaprolactone is the most used and fastest-growing in the market.
+Of all the TPU films, polycaprolactone is the most used and fastest-growing market.

 FAQs